Orange stars

 • Spasms of the muscular layer of the intestine are thought to be another cause of diverticula.

-• Diverticula usually cause no symptoms, but sometimes they become inflamed or bleed, causing blood in the stool or bleeding from the rectum.
+• Diverticula usually cause no symptoms, but sometimes they become inflamed, causing abdominal pain, or bleed, causing blood in the stool or bleeding from the rectum.

-• Typically, the diagnosis is confirmed by colonoscopy or a computed tomography (CT) scan.
+• Typically, the diagnosis is confirmed by computed tomography (CT) scan; sometimes magnetic resonance imaging (MRI), ultrasound, colonoscopy, or other tests are used.

 • If people have symptoms, a high-fiber diet and stool-bulking agents are given, but sometimes bleeding occurs and requires colonoscopy or even surgery.